techidaily/site-video-content-creator/source/_posts/new-2024-approved-speed-up-or-slow-down-top-10-free-video-editing-apps-for-mobile.md

 ![videoshop video editor for changing video speed](https://images.wondershare.com/filmora/article-images/videoshop-interface.jpg)

-Performing all basic video editing tasks, like [cutting or merging video clips,](https://tools.techidaily.com/wondershare/filmora/download/)doesn’t require advanced video editing skills.
+Performing all basic video editing tasks, like [cutting or merging video clips,](https://tools.techidaily.com/wondershare/filmora/download/) doesn’t require advanced video editing skills.
 The app also lets you record [stop motion videos](https://tools.techidaily.com/wondershare/filmora/download/) and voiceovers, and it offers a rich selection of audio effects.

 Increasing or decreasing a video’s playback speed takes only a few minutes, enabling you to post fast or slow-motion videos on your social media accounts just a few moments after you recorded them.
 In addition, you can use Videoshop to reverse your videos, but you should keep in mind that the app can crash easily if you are trying to perform a demanding video editing task.